-Type of Plant: Yarrow is an erect perennial herb with soft, fern-like, aromatic foliage.
-It has creeping underground stems.
+Type of Plant: Yarrow is an erect mat-forming, perennial herb.

-Flowers: Five petalled white or pale pink flowers.
-The plant has many flowers that are located in attractive tight clumps mainly at the top of the plant.
+Flowers: Five (occasionally 4-7) petalled white or pale pink flowers, 5-7 mm across.
+The plant has many flowers that are located in attractive tight flat topped or slightly rounded clumps mainly at the top of the plant.
+The flower clusters are can be up to 15 cm across, but usually 4-10 cm.
 Yarrow flowers in summer and autumn.

 Fruit/Seed: A single plant can produce large quantities of seeds due to the abundant flowers.